 Welded frames and elevations are commonly specified for their seamless appearance and to help ensure the frames are square at time of installation.
 They are particularly well-suited for exterior openings and masonry walls.

 Costs are higher for welded versus KD frames due to the additional labor involved in the welding and finishing process.
-In addition to their superior appearance, welded frames reduce the amount of job-site labor required to assemble and properly install a frame.
+In addition to their seamless appearance, welded frames help to reduce the amount of job-site labor required to assemble and properly install a frame.